-- Large boxes are good for clothes, bedding, and bulky items like pots and pans.
+Large boxes are good for clothes, bedding, and bulky items like pots and pans.
 Smaller boxes can be packed heavier as they are easier to pick up.
 File boxes are great for books because they have handles cut out on the sides of the box.
 If storing long term, Rubbermaid totes are ideal as they don’t collapse and they stack well.
-They should however, be vented so look for the ones with vents.

-- Use our file tote style boxes.
+Use our file tote type style boxes.
 These boxes have handles for easy lifting and doubled up cardboard on the bottom.
 They fold into itself therefore sealing tape is not required.

-- Use wardrobe boxes to hang clothes and place shoes at the bottom.
-They are also great for drapes, bed spreads and long linens.
+Use wardrobe boxes to hang clothes and places shoes at the bottom

 Packing your boxes:

-- Make sure all your boxes are marked to make it easier for the movers and for you.
+Make sure all your boxes are marked to make it easier for the movers and for you.
 Tape them all up securely so they will survive the trip unscathed.
-Pack all fragile things like dishes, glassware with a lot of newsprint (which can be purchased plain, so no ink to wash off) or bubble wrap.
+Pack all fragile things like dishes, glassware with a lot of newsprint or bubble wrap.
 When choosing a storage unit, it’s always better to figure a little larger than you need for the first month as you can always downsize later if need be.
 It’s a lot tougher and more expensive if the unit is too small to begin with!

 Packing your boxes into your Storage Unit:

-- The moisture absorbing desiccant packs available at most Big Box Stores are good for humid days.
+The moisture absorbing desiccant packs available at most Lowes or Home Depot are good for humid days.
 An open bag of charcoal briquettes will help absorb moisture and odors.

-- Now that you’ve heard the Guardian Self Storage Property Managers’ tips and tricks on efficient packing, stay tuned for part three of our five-part mini series when they will share their insights on stress-free unpacking!
+Now that you’ve heard the Guardian Self Storage Property Managers’ tips and tricks on efficient packing, stay tuned for part five of our five-part mini series when they will share their insights on stress-free decluttering!